 - Energy metabolism (energy production in the mitochondria)

-- Lipid metabolism (development of cell membranes, development of myelin sheath, protection of nerves in central nervous system and brain)
+- Lipid metabolism (structure of cell membranes, structure of myelin sheaths, protection of nerves in the central nervous system and brain)

 - Synthesis of hormones and neurotransmitters

 If there is a case of B12 deficiency, all these areas are disturbed, which is why very different symptoms can occur as a result.
 This explains the enormous range of vitamin B12 deficiency symptoms.

 The Most Common Vitamin B12 Deficiency Symptoms

 The following symptoms are particularly common:

 - Disrupted energy metabolism (chronic fatigue and tiredness, difficulty concentrating, muscle weakness)

 - Nerve damage (pain, numbness, tingling, paralysis, coordination problems, memory disorders)